Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 9.1.1.
 Responsibilities of the RESP promoters

-Participating RESP promoters must comply with the terms and conditions of the agreements signed with ESDC.
+Participating RESP promoters must follow the terms and conditions of the agreements signed with ESDC.

 Under those agreements, RESP promoters must agree to track and report to the Minister of ESDC, all RESP financial activities in compliance with the CESP system Interface Transaction Standards (ITS).
 This includes transfer transactions that are reported in the record type (RT) 400 transaction.
 For more information, refer to Chapter 3.
 The Canada Education Savings Program system and Interface Transaction Standards.